gyeongmin-lee/gyeongmin-lee/README.md

 ## Hello there, My name is Min Lee 👋
 I'm a software engineer with experience in Front-end development and AWS.
 I’m passionate about using technology to address real-world issues.
-I’m currently looking for a full-time position in British Columbia.
+I’m currently serving for ROKA(Republic of Korea Army).

 In my spare time, I enjoy researching front-end frameworks and how they can be used to build better user experiences.
 I also enjoy reading books on software development and personal growth.
 Some of my favourites are The Pragmatic Programmer and Code: The Hidden Language of Computer Hardware and Software.